-Chemical probes, are excellent devices for pool water treatment.
-When they are used together with an electronic controller, can help you prevent over or under feeding of your pool disinfectant.
-These devices greatly enhance your pool water treatment through precision analysis.
+Chemical probes, are excellent devices for pool water monitoring and treatment.
+When they are used together with an electronic swimming pool controller, they can help you prevent over or under feeding of your pool disinfectant chemical.
+These devices greatly enhance your pool water treatment process through precision analysis.

-Together these devices react very quickly to respond to any changes in your swimming pool or spa.
+Together these devices react very quickly responding to any changes in your swimming pool or spa water.

-Working together, they will determine when and if more chemicals should be feed into your swimming pool.
+Working together, they will determine when and if more chemicals should be feed into your swimming pool on not.

-When used together a chemical sensing probe and a controller can:
+When used together, a chemical sensing probe and a automatic pool controller can:

-Controlling these systems are accomplished by an expert installed chemical feed control system.
-The first step in automating your chemical feed system, is to measure the chemical factor or parameter that is to be controlled.
+Controlling these systems are accomplished by a professionally installed chemical feed control system.
+The first step in automating your pool chemical feed system, is to measure the chemical factor or parameter that is to be controlled.
 This we accomplished using a highly sensitive chemical probe.

-Looking at each of these chemical-sensing probes more closely, will reveal why its so important to use the correct chemical probes designed to work with the controller.
+Looking at each of these chemical-sensing probes more closely, will reveal why its so important to use the correct chemical probes designed to work with the automatic pool controllers.